panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 ### 1.2 Arrow function

-The behavior of `this` value is inside of an arrow function differs considerably from the regular function `this` behavior.
+The behavior of `this` inside of an arrow function differs considerably from the regular function's `this` behavior.

 No matter how or where being executed, `this` value inside of an array function always equals `this` value from the outer function.
-In other words, the arrow function binds `this` lexically.
+In other words, the arrow function resolves `this` lexically.
+In another words, the arrow function doesn't define its own execution context.

 In the following example, `myMethod()` is an outer function of `callback()` arrow function: